junxit/us-congress-bills-110/metadata.md

 - 2007-12-05 — Introduced in House
 - 2007-12-05 — Introduced in House
 - 2007-12-05 — Referred to the House Committee on Financial Services.
+- 2007-12-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-17 — Considered as unfinished business. (consideration: CR H15527-15528)
+- 2007-12-17 — Considered under suspension of the rules. (consideration: CR H15497-15500)
+- 2007-12-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4286.
+- 2007-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-17 — Mr. Crowley moved to suspend the rules and pass the bill.
+- 2007-12-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 1170). (text: CR H15497-15498)
+- 2007-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 1170).(text: CR H15497-15498)